suchokrates1/retrievershop-suite/README.md

    If you prefer to connect to a remote CUPS server instead, set `CUPS_SERVER` and `CUPS_PORT` accordingly.

+## Modifying settings via the web interface

+After starting the application you can edit the values in your `.env` file without touching the filesystem.
+Log in to the web interface and open the **Ustawienia** tab from the navigation bar.
+The form lists all configurable variables.
+Update the desired entries and click **Zapisz**.
+The application writes the new values to `.env` and automatically reloads the configuration so changes take effect immediately.

 ## Running Tests

 Install the dependencies and run the test suite using `pytest`.
 Tests rely on